-Like the UK and the United States, in Malaysia the right is not merely a substantive right, rather a constitutional right.
+In Malaysia the right to Counsel is not merely a substantive right, rather, it is a constitutional right.
 However, as in the case of Malaysia, the steps taken to protect the rights of an arrested person is rather too little too late.
 An arrested person still retain his right to seek counsel but not until the police are done with him or her.
 It is high time that there should be a change in attitude to such an approach.
-The right of an arrested person presumed to be innocent, and in the right to remain silent without any impunity, should be manifestly seen to be done, not merely seemed to be done.
-Such a right, especially to seek Counsel should not be easily transgressed, rather protected and be afforded all the facilities to give effect to it.
+Such a right, especially to seek Counsel should not be easily transgressed, rather protected and be afforded all the facilities to give effect to it but without jeopardising police investigations.
+In balancing the two competing rights, there must of course be proper mechanism provided not simply formula whose application can be quite arbitrary.